phatak-dev/blog/_posts/2014-12-22-running-scala-programs-on-yarn.md

 ### Step 2.5: Specifying resource requirement for Application master

-Everything in YARN runs on a container which consumes part of resources on cluster.
+Everything in yarn runs on a container which consumes part of resources on cluster.
 So before launching any container you have to specify how much resource it needs.

 {% highlight scala %}